 There are over 30,0000 post offices in the United States.
 Many people rent PO boxes because they live in remote areas where mail isn’t delivered, travel a lot, or want privacy.

 Another reason why people rent PO boxes is that they’re running a home-based business, and they don’t want to be receiving mail and packages at their residential address for security reasons.

 You can rent a PO box for 3, 6, or 12 months.
 You’ll be given access to the box 24/7.
 There’s also a wide range of options in the size you choose to rent; the XS size accommodates a small number of letters to the XL size is spacious enough for packages.

 Renting a Post office box is a simple and quick process that can be done online or in the post office in three easy steps.

 You’ll need to verify your identity using a Photo ID and put your residential address in the second form for both cases.

 Step #1: Pick your Post Office:

-Be sure that your Post Office is near your home or workplace so that you can regularly stop by and pick up your mail.
-It is recommended to check on your PO Box at least once a week so your mail doesn’t pile up.
+Make sure you choose a Post office near your home or workplace so that you can regularly stop by and check if you’ve new mails.
+You check your PO box at least once a week so that mail doesn’t pile up.

 Step #2: Pick your PO Box size & payment plan: